Saturday, January 21, 2012

 1967: Arthur Conley recorded "Sweet Soul Music".

-1967: Paul McCartney recorded his vocal for the Beatles' song "A Day in the Life".
+1967: Paul McCartney recorded his vocal for the Beatles' song "A Day In The Life".
+He would later re-record the part on February 3.

 1968: The "Magical Mystery Tour" Soundtrack by the Beatles was the top album for a third week.
 Disraeli Gears by Cream maneuvered from 15 to 7.